kamilla-boiko/100-Days-of-Code-Python/Day23/README.md

 # Day 23 Project: The Turtle Crossing Game

-Tha game is similar concept to Crossy Road.
+The game is similar concept to Crossy Road.

 There is a whole bunch of cars going across a super busy multi-lane highway and the turtle is the player who has to cross the road.